 Keep reading →

 It was early on a Sunday morning.
 A feisty grey-haired elderly lady approached my pharmacy counter, wanting to collect medication for her husband who had just been discharged.
 I checked the electronic prescription system and informed her, “M’am, your husband’s discharge medication is not ready yet.
-I will
+I

 Keep reading →